 Bequia’s world-class beaches top the list of places to visit.
 The dry season, which typically ranges from December/January to late April/early May, brings clear, sunny skies, good sailing breezes, low humidity and minimal rainfall, making it the ideal time to visit.
 Enjoy the cool Caribbean breeze while venturing out and exploring the best places for unhindered island views.
 With endless activities to choose from, vacationers can enjoy the likes of snorkeling, scuba diving, trekking, boating or sailing, shopping and dining.

 Engulf yourself in the Bequian culture by participating in the wide variety of activities available on the island.
 Spring-Top is your Caribbean island getaway affording breathtaking views of the island of St. Vincent.
-Visit The Old Hegg Turtle Sanctuary where you can watch turtle eggs hatch and transfer to concrete pools, which gives them a better chance of survival in the wild.
 The Bequia Maritime Museum, located on the road from Port Elizabeth to Hamilton, offers an informative tour narrating how Bequia’s Scottish ancestors introduced the art of boat building.
 The museum also contains a selection of intricately fashioned model boats, including detailed replicas of historic vessels.
 Located on the northern end of Admiralty Bay, the ruin of Fort Hamilton, constructed by the British in the 1700s, includes fortification remains, cannons and a panoramic view of the bay.

 One of the best ways to explore the mountainous island of Bequia is on foot where you can enjoy the beauty of the natural forest.
 If you are looking for a workout, hike Mount Peggy, or as the locals call it, “Ma Peggy,” which reaches nearly 900ft and takes roughly two to three hours to complete.
 The invigorating hike will not disappoint as camera worthy views await at the top, offering unmatched 360-degree views of the island overlooking Admiralty Bay down to the beaches of Lower Bay and Princess Margaret.